Student-friendly JavaScript reference with examples

 const dog = {breed: "Poodle", age: 3};

-Each pair uses the format key: value
+Each pair uses the format key: value, separated by commas.

 const car = {